webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-kubectl.rst

 Usage
 ^^^^^

 Invoke ``kubectl`` on any Kubernetes Cluster node and you will be presented with a shell.
-Any commands you enter will be delegated to kubectl, in the context of a Cluster or Cluster Namespace depending on your Bcome node.
+Any commands you enter will be delegated to kubectl, in the context of the Cluster or Cluster Namespace on which it was invoked.

-You won't need to enter 'kubectl' when you enter a command, e.g. rather than 'kubectl get pods' you can just enter 'get pods'.
-Similarly, when you're in the context of a Cluster Namespace you won't have to enter "-n namespace", this will be managed for you by the framework.
+You won't need to enter 'kubectl' when pass commands in the resulting subshell, e.g. rather than 'kubectl get pods' you can just enter 'get pods'.
+Similarly, when you're in the context of a Cluster Namespace you won't have to enter "-n namespace", this also being managed for you by the framework.

 .. hint::